-- Inspect all parts of the building related to the application for an OC. - Carry out the inspection in a reasonable timeframe prior to the issuing of an OC.
+- Inspect all parts of the building related to the application for an OC.
+This includes inspecting all units, not just a sample of units, as well as inspecting all common areas. - Carry out the inspection in a reasonable timeframe prior to the issuing of an OC.
 A longer period between an inspection and the issuing of an OC reduces the ability of a certifier to reasonably determine the state of the building, as changes may have occurred during this interval. - For an OC which only relates to a completed part of the building work, include all parts of the building and site that may affect the completed part of the building.